 —Taylor Garrett, '03, Southern Africa Regional Office, USAID/DCHA/OFDA

 Fellows in Refugee and Asylum Law

-Each year since 1999, the Program in Refugee and Asylum Law has selected three to five students to participate in its fellowship program.
+Each year since 1999, the Program in Refugee and Asylum Law has selected up to five students to participate in its six-week fellowship program.
 They receive a stipend for living and travel expenses to use during a summer internship, where they will work closely with a recognized leader in the refugee law field at one of a select group of partner organizations from around the world, supported through a gift from Ronald Olson, '66, and his wife, Jane, a longtime human rights activist.